Volkswagen Amarok: Powertrain

+Facelifts

+First facelift (2016)

+In 2016, the Amarok went through a facelift for the 2016 model year.
+The facelift included a new revamped interior, which matches closely to the Volkswagen Transporter (T6), slight upgrade in equipment, new headlights and front grille, but the most notable difference is the introduction of the then-new 3.0 V6 TDi engine.
+In 2019, a more powerful 580 N-m variant of the V6 engine was introduced, with the original 550 N-m variant still being sold for the lower-spec models.

+Second facelift (2024)

+During summer 2024, a second facelift, designed by Volkswagen design studio in Brazil, was launched for the Argentine market.
+An online photo leaked in December 2023 of the front end of the new Amarok in Volkswagen's Argentina factory on the production line.
+The new second facelifted Amarok has a new front-end, incorporating design cues from the Mk2 Amarok.
+The interior is mostly the same, but it now has a new button-less touchscreen on the dashboard, along with a new operating system for it.

+Volkswagen Argentina's product manager explains that the decision not to replace it with the second-generation Volkswagen Amarok was based on the first-generation's reputation in the region, as well as its superior performance to the second-generation in terms of handling, comfort and off-road abilities.

 Driveline

 The Amarok has three drive concepts: rear wheel drive, Shiftable 4Motion and Permanent 4Motion.The Shiftable all wheel drive system can shift drive between the axles whereas the permanent full-time all wheel drive system distributes power through a torque sensing (Torsen) differential with a 40:60 ratio between the front and rear axles.

 Low-range gearbox

-In an exclusive release, Volkswagen Australia launched the Amarok V6 Core in January 2020: the only Amarok model to feature a true low-range transfer case (as opposed to the AWD 4Motion system typically employed).
+In an exclusive release, Volkswagen Australia launched the Amarok V6 Core in January 2020: the only V6-powered Amarok model to feature a true low-range transfer case (as opposed to the AWD 4Motion system typically employed).
 Compared to the 4Motion system, the low-range gearbox provides proper low-speed crawling ability and an overall much more rugged driveline for the type of off-roading that is common in Australia.
 The transfer case is paired only with the 6-speed manual gearbox and the 3.0 V6 TDI engine.

 Safety

 In November 2010, the Amarok was awarded 4 stars from Euro NCAP under the 2010/2011 standard crash testing procedure.
 Testing showed varying degrees of safety for occupants depending on the crash encountered.
 In February 2011, it received 5 stars from the Australasian New Car Assessment Program (ANCAP).